 This isn’t a complete list, and as you can imagine there are many possibilities, but these are the more usual causes of noise.

-Blade spindles transfer the the power to the blades.
-They are bolted to the deck and have bearings top and bottom to provide smooth spinning.
+Blade spindles transfer the power to the blades.
+They are bolted to the deck and have bearings on top and bottom to provide smooth spinning.

-The bearings wear out and can cause a howl roar when the blades are on.
+The bearings wear out and can cause a howling roar when the blades are on.
 The bearings can be replaced, but often replacing the whole spindle makes more sense.